algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 To be able to run C we all installed the compiler <a href="https://gcc.gnu.org/">GCC</a>.

 Finally, to avoid conflicts in terms of conventions, such as the naming conventions for functions, variables, or other conventions.
-We chose to use these standards: <a href="https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html">Mellon University's standards</a>.
-Except for names which we are using camelCase.
+We chose to use these standards: <a href="https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html">Mellon University's standards</a>, except for names which we are using camelCase.
 We chose these standards because they cover almost every aspect of c.

 ## 4. Conventions